-Tennis - Spanish police make arrests, investigate 28 players, in fixing probe
+Tennis: Spanish police make arrests, investigate 28 players, in fixing probe

 Twenty-one individuals broke anti-corruption rules with the majority sanctioned for match-fixing or betting offences, while eight lifetime bans were imposed, most notably to Italian former world number 49 Daniele Bracciali for match-fixing and facilitating betting.

+Of the 400 match specific alerts flagged up by betting organizations to the TIU in 2018, 91 percent were generated at the lowest and mid-levels of the sport where prize money is minimal compared to what is on offer on the main Tours.

+“The imbalance between prize money and the cost of competing places players in an invidious position by tempting them to contrive matches for financial reward,” the report said.

-Reporting by Mitch Phillips and Richard Martin, editing by Gareth Jones and Ed Osmond
+Reporting by Mitch Phillips and Richard Martin, additional reporting by Martyn Herman; editing by Gareth Jones and Ed Osmond